increasingawareness/digitalsafety.tips/content/_index.md

-## <i id="router"></i> What kind of router should I get?
+## <i id="router"></i> More technical step: What kind of router should I get?

 </center>

-Most consumer routers are horribly outdated and riddled with bugs.
+Some consumer routers are outdated and insecure.
 In 2018, the U.S. government [advised that U.S. citizens reset their routers](https://www.nytimes.com/2018/05/27/technology/router-fbi-reboot-malware.html) since the Russian government attacked and successfully subverted hundreds-of-thousands of routers throughout the world.
 Most consumer routers never get updated.
 These are actually small computers that need regular updates to patch for security issues or bugs.
+Additionally, the power that the ISP retains over the device is significant.
+Obtaining your own network equipment means that you are in control of your network and increase your digital safety.

 ### PFsense router and firewall with a wireless access point